ibm-ecosystem-engineering/fs-cloud-terraform/mgmt-prod-tools/README.md

-# Infrastructure as Code: Creating Red Hat OpenShift clusters on VPC Gen2
+# Infrastructure as Code: This document explains what the management repository is needed for (mgmt-prod-tools)

 <!--